The low-rank hypothesis of complex systems

 Finally, one defining property of complex systems that we have not addressed is their capacity for adaptation~\cite{Holland1995}.
-Preliminary results indicate that the differential equations describing adaptation require a special analytical treatment for the dimension-reduction framework to fully grasp the impact of adaptation on the system's behavior.
-Our results also suggest that the low-rank hypothesis plays a central role for controlling~\cite{Montanari2022, Sanhedrai2022} and assessing the resilience of adaptive complex systems~\cite{Desrosiers2022}.
-This, alongside indications that maturation or learning could reduce the effective rank in \textit{C. elegans}~(see \prettyref{SIsubsec:adaptative_networks}) and in a wide range of artificial neural networks \cite{Martin2021a}, will be the topic of an upcoming publication.
+Our preliminary results suggest that the low effective rank of complex networks plays a central role for controlling~\cite{Montanari2022, Sanhedrai2022} and assessing the resilience of complex adaptive systems~\cite{Desrosiers2022}.
+This, alongside indications that maturation or learning could reduce network's effective ranks (\prettyref{SIsubsec:adaptive_networks} and Ref.~\cite{Martin2021a}), will be the topic of an upcoming publication.